omnivector-solutions/license-manager/docs-source/development.rst

       }
     ]

-You also should have a new booking created, make a request to the ``booking`` endpoint to check.
+You also should have a new booking created.
+To verify this, make a request to the ``booking`` endpoint.

 .. code-block:: bash